Countly/countly-sdk-documentation/flutter/next.md

   </div>
 </div>
 <p>
-  <span style="font-weight: 400;">When making requests with an "inclusion" or "exclusion" array, if those arrays are empty or null, they will function the same as a <code class="java">dowloadAllKeys</code> request and will update all the values.
+  <span style="font-weight: 400;">When making requests with an "inclusion" or "exclusion" array, if those arrays are empty or null, they will function the same as a </span><code class="java"><span style="font-weight: 400;">dowloadAllKeys</span></code><span style="font-weight: 400;"> request and will update all the values.
 This means it will also erase all keys not returned by the server.</span>
 </p>
 <h2 id="h_01HD1KX616GDFGTV2AR8BSWWG9">Accessing Values</h2>
 <p>